Jamesbansal/sorting-visualizer/README.md

-This project is meant to be a tutorial for Clement Mihailescu's [Sorting Visualizer project]
+Built this project as a part of Clement's Tutorial

 ![Unsorted](Sorting1.png)